tsolomko/BitByteData/2-0-Plans.md

 }
 ```

-And if users have a lot of functions with `ByteReader` arguments this could quickly get out of control.
+And if there are a lot of functions with `ByteReader` arguments this could quickly get out of control.
 Additionally, if
 we were to introduce a new byte reader for Big Endian byte order (as proposed), we would likely still need to change the
 name of `ByteReader` class for a symmetry with the new Big Endian byte reader, which makes this alternative even worse.